Hormones

 mature woman about to go surfing - Oxford Healthspan

 Menopause is a significant milestone in a woman's life, often accompanied by challenging symptoms due to hormonal changes.
 However, there's no need to simply endure this transition.
-Let's explore some evidence-based strategies that can help us navigate menopause with grace and vitality.
+I myself have already gone through the menopause, so I'd like to share some evidence-based strategies I found useful in navigating it and preventing it from ruling my life!

 The Surprising Benefits of Cold Water Therapy

 Cold water exposure, such as brief cold showers, offers unexpected benefits for menopausal women.
-This practice activates brown fat through thermogenesis, helping manage body temperature and reduce hot flashes.
-It also stimulates the release of norepinephrine, potentially reducing inflammation and improving mood [1, 2].
+This practice activates brown fat through thermogenesis (a metabolic process through which the body burns calories to produce heat), helping manage body temperature and reduce hot flashes.
+It also stimulates the release of norepinephrine (an important neurotransmitter and hormone that prepares the body and brain for action), potentially reducing inflammation and improving mood [1, 2].

 If you're intrigued, start small.
-Try a short burst of cold water at the end of your shower and gradually increase the duration.
+Try a short burst of cold water at the end of your shower and gradually increase the duration to up to 1 minute.
 You might be surprised at how invigorating it feels!

 Strength Training: Your Ally in Menopause